speedment/speedment-doc/pages/advanced_features.md

 ForkJoinPool.commonPool-worker-7 InventoryImpl { inventoryId = 10, filmId = 2, storeId = 2, lastUpdate = 2006-02-15 05:09:17.0 }
 ...
 ```
-As can be seen, more threads are being used with the selected parallel strategy `ParallelStrategy.computeIntensityHigh()` compared to the case in the previous clause where the default strategy were used.
+As can be seen, more threads are being used with the selected parallel strategy `ParallelStrategy.computeIntensityHigh()` compared to the case in the previous clause where the default strategy was used.

 The following static methods are available in the `ParallelStrategy` interface:
 | Strategy                      | Elements per thread             | Description                |